THE LANGUAGE OF BIRDS

 Passer Domesticus (House Sparrow) 250mm x 160mm Binded plaster powder sculpted by 3D Printer (left)

-Cardinalis Cardinalis (Northern Cardinal) in plaster sculpted by anthropo-hand using a 'sound template' (middle)
+Cardinalis Cardinalis (Northern Cardinal) in plaster sculpted by human hand using a 'sound template' (middle)

 Erythrura gouldiae (Gouldian Finch) in Binded plaster powder sculpted by 3D Printer (right)